 4.2 Basic Grilling Techniques

-• Place scallops on the grill and cook for 2-3 minutes per side.
-They will turn opaque and develop a nice golden-brown crust when done.
+- Grill scallops 2–3 minutes per side.
+They turn opaque and get a golden crust when done.

 4.3 Common Mistakes to Avoid